Your Guide to Becoming a GP in Australia

 • Australian General Practice Training (AGPT) Program: Designed for graduates and experienced doctors who desire a more structured, educator-directed learning environment.
 Since the training is funded by the government, there are certain eligibility requirements.
 Training is provided by one of nine Regional Training Organisations (RTO) around Australia.
 For Australian doctors, the AGPT program is the most common pathway they take.

-• Rural Generalist Training Scheme (RGTS): The Rural Generalist Training Scheme (RGTS) is a fully funded four-year stream of the college-led Independent Pathway that leads to an ACRRM Fellowship (FACRRM).
+• Rural Generalist Training Scheme (RGTS): The Rural Generalist Training Scheme (RGTS) is a fully funded four-year stream of the college-led Independent Pathway that leads to an ACRRM fellowship (FACRRM).

 Royal Australian College of General Practitioners Fellowship Pathways